Should You Invest in International Mutual Funds?

 International mutual funds offer two big advantages for small investors: access to professional management and instant diversification.

-When you invest in an international stock fund, you are buying a slice of larger, more diverse portfolio than you could ever hope to assemble on your own.
+When you invest in an international stock fund, you are buying a slice of a larger, more diverse portfolio than you could ever hope to assemble on your own.

 With the case for a fund so compelling, why would anyone need to pick their own international stocks?

 One reason is the ability to customize your portfolio.
 Buying a fund is like buying a suit off the rack.
 While there are a lot of different choices available, you don’t have any say in how the suits are made.